MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 ## Product overview

 The following three sections provide an overview of Azure Virtual Desktop for Azure Local, Arc VMs and the benefits of the solution.
-If you require additional information please refer to the [Azure Virtual Desktop for Azure Local Microsoft learn documentation](/azure/virtual-desktop/azure-stack-hci-overview).
+If you require additional information, please refer to the [Azure Virtual Desktop for Azure Local Microsoft learn documentation](/azure/virtual-desktop/azure-stack-hci-overview).

 ### Azure Virtual Desktop for Azure Local